-I’ve always been a lover of brussel sprouts any which way they were prepared.
-If you’ve been reading my posts, you might recall me stating previously that John.e, the vegetarian, is not a big fan of most vegetables, the brussel sprout being one of them.
+I’ve always been a lover of brussels sprouts any which way they were prepared.
+If you’ve been reading my posts, you might recall me stating previously that John.e, the vegetarian, is not a big fan of most vegetables, the brussels sprout being one of them.

-- 4 cups brussel sprouts, washed, trimmed, and halved
+- 4 cups brussel sprouts, washed, trimmed, and halved lengthwise

 - 2 cups frozen corn

 - 2 tablespoons salted butter